styly-dev/STYLY-Spatial-Layer-Plugin/README.md

 ### How to play the contents on STYLY

-* Open content page on VisionOS simulator.
+* Open content page on visionOS simulator.
 You can copy and paste your URL of the content from your Mac to the simulator.
 * Click `Play on device` on the page.
 * Your content will be displayed.